2021 Online Agenda/Syllabus

-World History AP* is one of the most exciting courses, tasked with developing up-and-coming historians and world citizens.
-The course seems daunting – over 10,000 years in less than thirty-six weeks – but the focus on historical reasoning skills and historical processes make this intimidating task more manageable.
-It’s the Skills, not the memorization of countless facts.
+2021 Online World History AP is one of the most exciting courses, tasked with developing up-and-coming historians and world citizens.
+The course seems daunting – teaching the history of the world since 1200 in less than thirty-six weeks – but the focus on historical reasoning skills and historical processes make this intimidating task more manageable.
+It’s the Skills that matter, not the memorization of countless facts.

 During the week, we’ll discuss format, pace, class requirements, and day-to-day structures.
 In addition, we’ll work on the three major areas of concern in any social science class – reading, writing, and thinking – and the techniques that will help teachers meet students’ needs.

-Finally, we’ll look at past World History AP* Exams, analyzing the multiple-choice and writing portions, to best organize our class and course around successful teaching and learning.
-And don’t worry…if you’re new to the course, you’ll be ready to teach it; and if you’re an “old-hand,” then you’ll be caught up with the changes.
+Finally, we will look at past World History AP Exams, analyzing the multiple-choice and writing portions, to best organize our class and course around successful teaching and learning.
+And don’t worry…if you’re new to the course, you’ll be ready to teach it; and if you’re an “old-hand,” then you’ll be caught up with any updates.
 It’s a great course with tremendous possibilities…it just takes time!

 • To familiarize participants with the unique perspective, habits of mind, and themes of a world history curriculum AND to develop a practical and functioning course syllabus